yegor256/mergem/README.md

 ## Token

-`mergem` requires a GitHub token to be passed via `--token` option.
-In order to receive one, go to your GitHub account, then to "Settings", then to "Developer Settings" (or just use the ).

 `mergem` requires a GitHub token to be passed via the `--token` option.
 To obtain one, go to your GitHub account, then navigate to "Settings," and then to "Developer Settings" (or simply use